 Smiles and Enjoyment Obligatory!
 Please respect Fairfield Farm when attending the festival.

 Rights Of Admission Reserved – Please ensure you have read and agree to the ticket purchase and entry conditions before buying tickets.
+All tickets are non refundable.

 Restricted Items; The following are not allowed into the campsite or festival gates;